dmeliksetian/quantum_pigeonhole_paradox/README.md

 ---

 ## 🤖 Acknowledgments

-This tutorial was developed with assistance from **ChatGPT (GPT-5, OpenAI)** for code structuring, documentation, and LaTeX formatting.
-All content was reviewed and validated by the author.
+This notebook was developed with assistance from AI tools(ChatGPT Anthropic Claude and Google Gemini) for drafting, code refactoring, and LaTeX/Markdown formatting.
+All content was reviewed and verified by the author.